-Marcia Falk is the author of Night of Beginnings: A Passover Haggadah; Inner East: Illuminated Poems and Blessings; The Book of Blessings: New Jewish Prayers for Daily Life, the Sabbath, and the New Moon Festival; The Days Between: Blessings, Poems, and Directions of the Heart for the Jewish High Holiday Season; The Song of Songs: Love Lyrics from the Bible; The Spectacular Difference: Selected Poems of Zelda; With Teeth in the Earth: Selected Poems of Malka Heifetz Tussman; and three books of her own poetry, This Year in Jerusalem, It Is July in Virginia, and My Son Likes Weather.
+Marcia Falk is the author of Night of Beginnings: A Passover Haggadah; Inner East: Illuminated Poems and Blessings; The Book of Blessings: New Jewish Prayers for Daily Life, the Sabbath, and the New Moon Festival; The Days Between: Blessings, Poems, and Directions of the Heart for the Jewish High Holiday Season; The Song of Songs: Love Lyrics from the Bible; The Spectacular Difference: Selected Poems of Zelda; With Teeth in the Earth: Selected Poems of Malka Heifetz Tussman; and three books of her own poetry.
 You can read excerpts from her books on this site.
 Marcia is also a painter and life member of the Art Students League of New York.
 You are invited to view some of her artwork in the Art Gallery.